maaaakks/Genetic-Algorithm-Gym/README.md

 ### Neural Network Configuration
 1. **Architecture Selection:**
    - The neural network is constructed using PyTorch.
-   - The neural network's architecture is chosen depending on the complexity required by the environment.
+   - The neural network's architecture is chosen depending on the complexity required by the environment. (complex and simple)
    - The number of neurons in the input and output layers dynamically adjusts based on the environment's observations (input) and possible actions (output).
    - For less complex games, a basic neural network is used `<input - 16 - 16 - output>`, while more complex environments use an advanced architecture with additional hidden layers `< input - 64 - 64 - 64 - output>`.

    - However, this setup can be significantly enhanced, as it's currently arbitrary, based on empirical experience rather than systematic optimization.

 2. **Activation functions:**